Sunday, December 22, 2024

 If you enjoy the HUMANIST Holistic Church podcast, like, follow, comment, and subscribe on Spotify or YouTube!
 You’re also welcome to leave a comment, below.
 (No login required!)

-Atheist?
+Humanist?Atheist?
 Agnostic?
 Doubtful?

-A healthy worldview, solid values, and connectedness are more helpful than “god”.
+A healthy worldview, solid values, personal power, and human connections are more helpful than “god”.

 If you strive to be and do better, subscribe to our monthly BS-FREE newsletter.